11 tips for remote working during Coronavirus (from a digital nomad)

 11. Keep tabs on your mental health

 Whether you’re lonely working alone, or overwhelmed working in close quarters with your family or housemates, it’s important to think about your mental health whilst working remotely during Coronavirus.
 Set boundaries with people you live with, and don’t feel bad if you need to excuse yourself and sit in your room for a little peace and quiet every now and then.
 Singletons, make sure you’re getting in lots of Skype time with family and friends, and reach out to people you think might be in the same position as you.
+Cassie The Hag always has mighty words of wisdom to keeping your mental health on track.
 Concentrate on self-care during your downtime, and if things start to feel more serious, do not hesitate to speak to a doctor.
 You’ll also find that many therapists will also offer Skype sessions during this pandemic.
 My friend Diana of True To You Counseling is an excellent example of how well teletherapy can work to help people in all corners of the world.

 That’s that, best of luck everyone!
 If you’ve got any other tips for remote working during Coronavirus to add, let me know in the comments!